 3, 4, 5

-Darwin D. Martin and his family were in the news in the early 1900’s because of the unique home they were having built by Frank Lloyd Wright.
-This house was the “talk of the town”.
-And now, in 2006, news of that house is again appearing in newspapers and on television.
-What happened in the last 100+ years to make this house the “talk of the town” once again?
+Darwin D. Martin and his family were in the news in the early 1900s because of the unique home they were having built by Frank Lloyd Wright.
+This house was the “talk of the town."
+And in 2006, news of that house was again appearing in newspapers and on television.
+What happened in the last 100+ years to make this house the “talk of the town” in more recent times?

 FLW first comes to Buffalo